 Slinger real estate is some of the most expensive in Wisconsin, although Slinger house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Slinger isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Slinger are a mix of both white- and blue-collar jobs.
-Overall, Slinger is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Slinger who work in office and administrative support (13.97%), management occupations (12.07%), and sales jobs (11.22%).
+Slinger is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Slinger is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Slinger who work in management occupations (11.95%), office and administrative support (11.88%), and sales jobs (10.27%).

-The per capita income in Slinger in 2010 was $31,021, which is wealthy relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $124,084 for a family of four.
+The per capita income in Slinger in 2010 was $32,792, which is wealthy relative to Wisconsin and the nation.
+This equates to an annual income of $131,168 for a family of four.
 However, Slinger contains both very wealthy and poor people as well.

 The people who call Slinger home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Slinger residents report their race to be White, followed by Asian.
-Important ancestries of people in Slinger include Polish, Norwegian, Irish, and English.
+Important ancestries of people in Slinger include Polish, Norwegian, Italian, and Irish.

 The most common language spoken in Slinger is English.
 Other important languages spoken here include Spanish and German.